Monday, December 5, 2011

 B-17 and B-24

 The B-17 is seen flying here with America's other heavy bomber of World War II, the B-24 Liberator.
 It's handling helped earn it the name Flying Boxcar.
-This is a 1600 x 1200 picture from Wallpapers Web.
-You might prefer using a photo editor to lighten the image.

-B-17 Cutaway
+B-17 cutaway

 The cockpit of the Flying Fortress, a name given the B-17 by a reporter covering its introduction.
 Had he flown in one over Germany he probably would have felt differently.
-The image is 1737 x 1181 at 300 dpi and is available at Wikimedia.

 Damaged over Cologne, Germany

 The B-17 was very vulnerable without fighter escort but it did have a reputation for taking a beating and still bringing its crew back to base.
-This 1800 x 1199 image at 300 dpi is found at Wikipedia.

 This interesting model was used to help train German pilots on the best approaches to attacking the B-17.
-The image is one of many available on the B-17 at Wikipedia.

 Related Topics